Updated March 26, 2021

 Item 1.
 Introduction

-Barrow, Hanley, Mewhinney & Strauss, LLC (“Barrow Hanley”) is an investment management firm registered with the SEC as an investment adviser.
+Form CRS is prepared to provide a summary of key information regarding the financial services offered to retail investors and is designed to facilitate comparisons of financial professionals in a simple easy-to-read format.
+Barrow Hanley Global Investors (“Barrow Hanley” or “the Firm”) is an investment management firm registered with the SEC as an investment adviser.
 Barrow Hanley is not a broker-dealer.
 Brokerage fees are different from investment advisory service fees, and it is important for retail investors to understand the differences.
-Free and simple tools are available to research firms and financial professionals at www.investor.gov/CRS, which also provides educational materials about broker dealers, investment advisers, and investing.
+Free and simple tools are available to research firms and financial professionals at www.investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.

 Item 2.
 Relationships and Services

 What investment services and advice can you provide me?